CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 If you are an experienced CSC user, it should take about 10 minutes.
 First, apply for SD Desktop and SD Connect/Allas service access using My CSC; next, login to SD Desktop and launch a new computing environment.

-If you are new to CSC,  it might take up to 1 hour.
+If you are new to CSC,  it might take up to 1 day.
 You can find the necessary support in the user guide and step-by-step video tutorials.
 Please feel free to contact us at servicedesk@csc.fi if you need our help.